temporalio/documentation/docs/java/how-to-heartbeat-an-activity-in-java.md

 id: how-to-heartbeat-an-activity-in-java
 title: How to Heartbeat an Activity in Java
 sidebar_label: Activity Heartbeat
-description: Use `Activity.getExecutionContext().heartbeat()` in the Activity implementation code to send updates to the Temporal service that the Activity is still alive.
+description: To inform the Temporal service that the Activity is still alive, use `Activity.getExecutionContext().heartbeat()` in the Activity implementation code.
 tags:
   - java
   - developer-guide
 ---

-Use `Activity.getExecutionContext().heartbeat()` in the Activity implementation code to send updates to the Temporal service that the Activity is still alive.
+To inform the Temporal service that the Activity is still alive, use `Activity.getExecutionContext().heartbeat()` in the Activity implementation code.

-The `Activity.getExecutionContext().heartbeat()` can take an argument which represents Heartbeat `details`.
+The `Activity.getExecutionContext().heartbeat()` can take an argument that represents Heartbeat `details`.
-If an Activity times out, the last Heartbeat `details` will be included in the thrown `ActivityTimeoutException` which can be caught by the calling Workflow.
+If an Activity times out, the last Heartbeat `details` are included in the thrown `ActivityTimeoutException`, which can be caught by the calling Workflow.
 The Workflow can then use the `details` information to pass to the next Activity invocation if needed.

-In the case of Activity retries, the last Heartbeat's `details` are available and can be extracted from the last fail attempt using `Activity.getExecutionContext().getHeartbeatDetails(Class<V> detailsClass)`
+In the case of Activity retries, the last Heartbeat's `details` are available and can be extracted from the last failed attempt by using `Activity.getExecutionContext().getHeartbeatDetails(Class<V> detailsClass)`

-Following is an example of using Activity Heartbeat:
+The following code is an example for using Activity Heartbeat to check on the download progress for the `download` Activity method.

 ```java
 public class FileProcessingActivitiesImpl implements FileProcessingActivities {